It’s the email no letting agent wants to open.

-And that’s the gap.
-Because the agencies that fill that gap — the ones that show up in small, thoughtful ways at the right moments throughout the tenancy — are the ones tenants stay with.
+That’s the gap.
+The agencies that fill it – the ones that show up in small, thoughtful ways at the right moments throughout the tenancy – are the ones tenants stay with.
 The ones they tell their friends about.
-The ones that don’t have to worry about a tenant quietly deciding to look elsewhere when renewal comes around.
+The ones that don’t get those emails as often, because their tenants are already invested in the relationship before renewal comes around.

 Gifting is one of the simplest ways to fill that gap.
 And the tenant lifecycle gives you more natural reasons to reach out than you’d think.

-Here are seven gifting moments across the year that keep your tenants engaged, your renewals healthy, and your referral pipeline quietly ticking over.
+Here are six gifting moments across the year that keep your tenants engaged, your renewals healthy, and your referral pipeline quietly ticking over.

 1. Move-in day – the new home gift